vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 2. On the side navigation, click **Integrations**.
 3. A list of all your provider integrations is displayed.
 Select the **Kubernetes** integration.
 4. On the **Manage** tab, click the settings button (looks like a cog wheel) next to a specific integration.
 5. Scroll down to the **Clusters** section.
-Each cluster that is integrated with the agent is listed along with the current agent version and if the agent is out of date.
-If the agent is out of date, you will see a red _X_ in the **Out of Date** column.
-The **Version** column will indicate that your agent is below the recommended version.
-An example of a cluster that is up to date is provided below.
+Each cluster that is integrated with the agent is listed along with the current agent version and indicates if the agent is out of date.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="The Settings Clusters section with two sample clusters displayed along with the most recent version" width="80%" src="/img/k8s-upgrade-agent.png" />